The ways that the P&F gets money includes;

 Please remember that if your child’s name is not ticked on the list we can not give them an icy pole/milo in case you do not want them to have the treat.

 The programme offers financial benefits for the school as well!
-The Commonwealth Bank donates the following to Holly Spirit for everyone account opened through the School Savers programme:
+The Commonwealth Bank donates the following to Holy Spirit for everyone account opened through the School Savers programme:

 Pay by Direct Bank Transfer: